 This article provides a quick overview of the DNS records required for an email server and presents a minimal sample configuration.
 The example assumes that you are running servers for both email and the web.
-Comments indicating the changes if you are using a third party provider are provided.
+Comments indicating the changes if you are using a third-party provider are provided.

 I have already done several postings on email.
 Many of these articles have focused on detecting and reducing incoming Spam.
 This article focuses on configuring DNS for small email domains.
 Most servers delivering personal email get this reasonably right.
-(After all there is a person who will complain if his mail gets blocked).
+(After all, there is a person who will complain if his mail gets blocked).
 Automated systems tend to be less likely to be configured correctly.
-Establishing a credibility starts with showing authorization.
+Establishing credibility starts with showing authorization.
 Configuration of the mail server is a minimal portion of this.
 Properly configuring DNS provides a significant level of credibility.

 If you don’t have a domain, any of the many email providers should be sufficient for reasonable volumes of email.
 From time to time some providers are used to send Spam, but they should deal with it promptly.
 Their Spam ratio is usually small enough that you don’t need to worry about it.
 Pick one and stick with it.
-You should be able to skip the rest of the article, or read it for interest.
+You should be able to skip the rest of the article or read it for interest.
 You may want to check if your service complies with these recommendations

 If you own a domain, your DNS records need to be properly configured.
 You also have the ability to create unlimited sub-domains under your domain.
 Think carefully about which sub-domains you create.
 Each Internet host should have its own (possibly private) sub-domain.
 Common services like mail and web usually have their own sub-domain as well.
 You should consider the following record types: